NodyHub/blog/content/posts/container-breakouts-part2.md

 #### `CAP_SYS_Module` – Load Kernel Module

 What do you need to **load a kernel module on a Unix host**?
 Exact, the right capability: `CAP_SYS_MODULE`.
 In advance, you **must** be in the **same process namespace as** the **init** process, but **that is default** in case of plain Docker setups.
 You think now _how dare you_ this is something nobody would do!?
 That is exactly what happened to _Play-with-Docker_.
-I recommend reading the post [How I Hacked Play-with-Docker and Remotely Ran Code on the Host](https://www.cyberark.com/resources/threat-research-blog/how-i-hacked-play-with-docker-and-remotely-ran-code-on-the-host) by Nimrod Stoler ([@n1mr0d5](https://twitter.com/n1mr0d5)) to get all insights and the full picture.
+I recommend reading the post [How I Hacked Play-with-Docker and Remotely Ran Code on the Host](https://www.cyberark.com/resources/threat-research-blog/how-i-hacked-play-with-docker-and-remotely-ran-code-on-the-host) by [Nimrod Stoler](https://twitter.com/n1mr0d5) to get all insights and the full picture.

 The exploitation cannot be that easily weaponized, because we need a **kernel module** that **fits** the **kernel version**.
 To do so, we need to **compile** our own **kernel module** for the host system kerne.
 I thought initially that’s an easy one, just _copy&paste_ the code, compile and finished.
 Sounds easy?
 It is not that easy if you have an Ubuntu container on an Archlinux host – sigh.